AB-CE/abce/doc/index.rst

 Welcome to ABCE's documentation!
 ////////////////////////////////

-ABCE is a Python Agent-Based Complete Economy Platform, written by Davoud Taghawi-Nejad.
+ABCE is a Python Agent-Based Computational Economy Platform, written by Davoud Taghawi-Nejad.
 The impatient reader can jump directly to the 'walk through', which explains how to set up a simulation.
 In the walk through you learn how to set up an agent and how to trade with other agents.
 The households and firms